IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Having learnt geometry from the Egyptians, <a href="https://en.wikipedia.org/wiki/Thales_of_Miletus" target="_blank">Thales</a> was the first to inscribe in a circle a right-angled triangle, whereupon he sacrificed an ox.”
 [First recorded mathematician did Animal Cruelty.]

 ― <a href="https://en.wikipedia.org/wiki/Pamphile_of_Epidaurus" target="_blank">Pamphile of Epidaurus</a>

+>“The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it.”

+― <a href="https://en.wikipedia.org/wiki/Brandolini%27s_law" target="_blank">Brandolini's law (bullshit asymmetry principle)</a>

 >“Work expands so as to fill the time available for its completion.”